iNMR icon

 5. The background.

-6. The scales (including the labels when printing) and the integrals.
+6. The scales (including their labels when printing) and the integral regions with their labels.

 Changing the first two colors inside the preferences dialog has no effect on existing documents, because they already have their own individual colors; they can be changed with the command Format > Levels & Colors.
 The colors from 3 to 6 are shared by all the documents.